federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 Formerly "AutoClicker2 Record-Play for Windows" and "RPG AutoClicker Professional Suite for Windows" - that names one can see on old screenshots.

 #### Happy new year 2021!

+Jan 20 2021: Version 5.9.3.1: minor bug fixes - has been released.
+See official site above to download.